Donald Trump Will Win More Electoral Votes In 2020 Than 2016, Corey Lewandowski Predicts

-According to Corey Lewandowski, former campaign manager for President Donald Trump’s 2016 run for the White House, the president will likely enjoy a wider margin of victory in the 2020 presidential election than he did in 2016.
+Corey Lewandowski, former campaign manager for Donald Trump’s 2016 run for the White House, recently predicted that the president will likely enjoy a wider margin of victory in the 2020 presidential election than he did in 2016.

 Lewandowski dialed in several reasons why he believes Trump could see such a victory next year, including his opinion that the president could win several states in 2020 that he lost to former Secretary of State Hillary Clinton, according to The Hill.
 Those states were Nevada, New Hampshire and New Mexico.